LIST OF PLACES:I–Z

 In the future, water will flow from Jerusalem to the sea (Zech.
 14:8)

-Capital of ancient Egypt | Located south of Cairo at the mouth of the Nile River Delta
+Capital of ancient Egypt located south of modern-day Cairo at the mouth of the Nile River Delta

 Wikipedia | Bible Dictionary | Bible Maps | Google Maps